fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 8.1.1 =
+* [Changed] Only include stylesheets and scripts for the Vehicle Slider widget if that widget is active.
+* [Removed] Removes a script file and stylesheet for noUiSlider, a JavaScript range slider that was originally added for a price range widget that was never finished.

 = 8.1.0 =
 * [Added] Adds a list of full size photo URLs to the response array of the vehicle class' get_images_html_array() method.
 These accompany the <img> elements that are still part of the response.